apache/predictionio/docs/manual/source/customize/troubleshooting.html.md

 ## pio-shell

-Apache PredictionIO (incubating) also provides `pio-shell` in which you can easily access Apache PredictionIO (incubating) API, Spark context and Spark API for quickly testing code or debugging purposes.
+Apache PredictionIO also provides `pio-shell` in which you can easily access Apache PredictionIO API, Spark context and Spark API for quickly testing code or debugging purposes.

 To bring up the shell, simply run: